Index theory of uniform pseudodifferential operators: Final remarks and open questions

 For a compact manifold $M$ there are quite a few proofs that under certain conditions functions of pseudodifferential operators are again pseudodifferential operators: the first one to show such a result was seemingly Seeley in \cite{seeley_complex_powers}, where he proved it for complex powers of elliptic classical pseudodifferential operators.
 It was then extended by Strichartz in \cite{strichartz} from complex powers to symbols in the sense of Definition \ref{defn:symbols_on_R}, and from classical operators to all of H{\"o}rmander's class $S^k_{1,0}(M)$.
 And last, let us mention the result \cite[Theorem 8.7]{dimassi_sjostrand} of Dimassi and Sj{\"o}strand for $h$-pseudodifferential operators in the semi-classical setting.

 Now if we want to establish similar results in our setting, we get quite fast into trouble: e.g., the proof of Strichartz does not generalize to non-compact manifolds.
 He crucially uses that on compact manifolds we may diagonalize elliptic operators, which is not at all the case on non-compact manifolds (consider, e.g., the Laplace operator on Euclidean space).
 Looking for a proof that may be generalized to the non-compact setting, we stumble over Taylor's result from \cite[Chapter XII]{taylor_pseudodifferential_operators}.
 There he proves a result similar to Strichartz' but with quite a different proof, which may be possibly generalized to non-compact manifolds.
-An evidence for this is given by Cheeger, Gromov and Taylor in \cite[Theorem 3.3]{cheeger_gromov_taylor}, since this is exactly the result that we want to prove for our pseudodifferential operators, but in the special case of the operator $\sqrt{- \Delta}$, and their proof is a generalization of the one from the above cited book of Taylor.
-So it seems quite reasonable that we may probably extend the result of Cheeger, Gromov and Taylor to all pseudodifferential operators in our sense.
+An evidence for this is given by Cheeger, Gromov and Taylor in \cite[Theorem 3.3]{cheeger_gromov_taylor}, since this is exactly the result that we want to prove for our uniform pseudodifferential operators, but in the special case of the operator $\sqrt{- \Delta}$, and their proof is a generalization of the one from the above cited book of Taylor.
+So it seems quite reasonable that we may probably extend the result of Cheeger, Gromov and Taylor to all uniform pseudodifferential operators in our sense.

-Let us briefly explain what this has to do with the geometric optics equation: this equation is treated by Taylor in \cite[Chapter VIII]{taylor_pseudodifferential_operators} for a compact manifold $M$ and it is one of the main ingredients in his proof that functions of pseudodifferential operators are again pseudodifferential operators.
-So if we want to extend Taylor's result to our pseudodifferential operators on non-compact manifolds, we will first have to solve the geometric optics equation on them.
-Since this is probably in itself a more interesting problem than the one about functions of pseudodifferential operators, we get a strong motivation for executing the above discussed ideas.
+The above ideas were already used by Kordyukov \cite{kordyukov_2} to derive $L^p$-estimates for functions of certain elliptic uniform pseudodifferential operators.
+Furthermore, in the same article he also used ideas surrounding the geometric optics equation, which are Taylor's main tool in \cite[Chapter VIII]{taylor_pseudodifferential_operators}, to show that functions of elliptic pseudodifferential operators with positive scalar principal symbol are again pseudodifferential operators.

-There might be also another approach to the above problem about functions of uniform pseudodifferential operators.
-In their articles \cite{beals} and \cite{ueberberg} Beals and Ueberberg gave characterizations of pseudodifferential operators via certain mapping properties of these operators from the Schwartz space to its dual.
-As a corollary they derived that the inverse, if it exists, of a pseudodifferential operator of order $0$ is again a pseudodifferential operator.
+Beals and Ueberberg both gave in their articles \cite{beals} and \cite{ueberberg} characterizations of pseudodifferential operators via certain mapping properties of these operators from the Schwartz space to its dual.
+From that they derived that the inverse, if it exists, of a pseudodifferential operator of order $0$ is again a pseudodifferential operator.

 \begin{question} Does there exists a similar characterization of uniform pseudodifferential operators on manifolds of bounded geometry as the one in \cite{beals} and \cite{ueberberg} by Beals and Ueberberg? \end{question}